Camera#

 move with controller

-The overlay telemetry block enables or disables the visibility of telemetry data on the controller’s screen.
+The overlay telemetry on video block enables or disables the visibility of telemetry data on the controller’s screen.
 Telemetry is live data from the drone while it is flying or running a project.

 By default, the telemetry data overlay is shown at the start of a project.